microsoftgraph/msgraph-sdk-powershell/src/Security/Security/docs/v1.0-beta/New-MgSecurityAttackSimulation.md

   - `[Id <String>]`: Read-only.
   - `[AttackTechnique <String>]`: simulationAttackTechnique
   - `[AttackType <String>]`: simulationAttackType
-  - `[CleanupArtifacts <Boolean?>]`: Flag representing if artifacts were cleaned up in the attack simulation and training campaign.
+  - `[AutomationId <String>]`:
   - `[CompletionDateTime <DateTime?>]`: Date and time of completion of the attack simulation and training campaign.
 Supports $filter and $orderby.
   - `[CreatedBy <IMicrosoftGraphEmailIdentity>]`: emailIdentity
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
-    - `[DisplayName <String>]`: The display name of the identity.
-This property is read-only.
+    - `[DisplayName <String>]`: The identity's display name.
+Note that this may not always be available or up to date.
+For example, if a user changes their display name, the API may show the new value in a future response, but the items associated with the user won't show up as having changed when using delta.
-    - `[Id <String>]`: The identifier of the identity.
-This property is read-only.
+    - `[Id <String>]`: Unique identifier for the identity.
     - `[Email <String>]`: Email address of the user.
   - `[CreatedDateTime <DateTime?>]`: Date and time of creation of the attack simulation and training campaign.
   - `[Description <String>]`: Description of the attack simulation and training campaign.
   - `[DisplayName <String>]`: Display name of the attack simulation and training campaign.
 Supports $filter and $orderby.
-  - `[EnableRegionTimezoneDelivery <Boolean?>]`: Flag representing whether to enable or disable timezone-aware delivery of phishing payload in the attack simulation and training campaign.
-  - `[IncludeAllAccountTargets <Boolean?>]`: Flag representing inclusion of all the users of a tenant in the attack simulation and training campaign.
   - `[IsAutomated <Boolean?>]`: Flag representing if the attack simulation and training campaign was created from a simulation automation flow.
 Supports $filter and $orderby.
   - `[LastModifiedBy <IMicrosoftGraphEmailIdentity>]`: emailIdentity
   - `[LastModifiedDateTime <DateTime?>]`: Date and time of the most recent modification of the attack simulation and training campaign.
   - `[LaunchDateTime <DateTime?>]`: Date and time of the launch/start of the attack simulation and training campaign.
 Supports $filter and $orderby.
   - `[PayloadDeliveryPlatform <String>]`: payloadDeliveryPlatform
-  - `[PayloadSource <String>]`: payloadSource
   - `[Report <IMicrosoftGraphSimulationReport>]`: simulationReport
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[Overview <IMicrosoftGraphSimulationReportOverview>]`: simulationReportOverview